 Right or wrong, regardless of who fired first, whether or not McCaffrey was making up his own rules of engagement, whether or not he instinctively knew that letting the Republican Guard get away was a mistake, his efforts were too little, too late.
-Indeed, the CIA later determined that because the Marines attacking directly toward Kuwait City had advanced so quickly, four of Saddam Hussein’s eight Republican divisions, Adnan, Nebuchadnezzar, Al Faw and 8th Special Forces, never moved south to defend it, never even entered Kuwait, and so were not in position to be cut off by the Left Hook.
+Indeed, the CIA later determined that because the Marines attacking directly toward Kuwait City had advanced so quickly that four of Saddam Hussein’s eight Republican divisions, Adnan, Nebuchadnezzar, Al Faw and 8th Special Forces, never even entered Kuwait and so were not in position to be cut off by the Left Hook.
 Bottom line, when Bush decided not to take the war to Baghdad, Saddam’s power base was secure.

 Now to the home front.
 The fact that only 219 Americans lost their lives in the First Gulf War was cold comfort to the comrades and loved ones of those who died.
-The pain of these losses was captured in the iconic photo by David Turnley of three soldiers from the 24th Mechanized Infantry Division, two wounded and one killed on February 27, each in a different Bradley at Jalibah Airfield on the outskirts of Kuwait City.
+The pain of these losses was captured in the iconic photo by David Turnley of three soldiers from the 24th Mechanized Infantry, two wounded and one killed on February 27 in Bradleys at Jalibah Airfield on the outskirts of Kuwait City.

 Alaniz’s pregnant widow, Catherine, his high school sweetheart, only 19, moved in with her parents and gave birth to a girl.
 Turnley’s photograph comforted her.
 “I don’t see my husband in a body bag, I see a man crying, I see my husband surrounded by people who loved him.”
 She hung a copy on the wall of her living room.
 Ken Kozakiewicz kept one hidden behind the stereo cabinet in his basement.

 Americans, especially in the flush of victory, tend to forget that the deaths of the Iraqi soldiers who were killed were just as painful, devastating, for their families.
-Not just a number, but at least 35,000 young Iraqi men who died leaving mourning wives, children, mothers, fathers, sisters, brothers, friends, comrades.
-To paraphrase Shakespeare’s Shylock, if we wound them, do they not bleed like us, if we shoot them, do they not die like us?
+Not just a number, young Iraqi men who died left behind mourning wives, children, mothers, fathers, sisters, brothers, friends, comrades.
+To paraphrase Shakespeare’s Shylock, if we shoot them, do they not bleed like us, do they not die like us?